Jajucolor/RbPi/SETUP.md

    - **Capture Button** (GPIO 18): Press to capture and analyze surroundings
    - **Shutdown Button** (GPIO 3): Press to safely shutdown the system

-5. **Enhanced System Workflow**
+5. **Enhanced System Workflow with INTA**
-   - **Voice activation is always listening** for both commands and conversation
+   - **INTA is constantly listening** - treats everything as conversation by default
-   - **Capture Commands** → *"Voice command received.
-Capturing image now."* → Enhanced AI analysis with contextual intelligence
+   - **Natural Conversation** → Just speak naturally, INTA responds immediately with contextual intelligence
-   - **Conversation** → Natural responses from your AI companion based on personality
+   - **Explicit Capture Commands** → Say *"take a picture"* or *"capture image"* for vision analysis
+   - **Enhanced Vision Analysis** → INTA processes images with personality and provides detailed, helpful descriptions
-   - **Proactive Assistance** → Your companion may check in periodically: *"How are you doing?
-Anything I can help with?"*
+   - **Proactive Assistance** → INTA checks in regularly: *"Hi there!
+I'm always listening.
+How can I help you navigate?"*
-   - **Context Awareness** → Your companion remembers recent conversations and environment analysis
+   - **Context Awareness** → INTA remembers your conversations and builds understanding over time
-   - Ready for next interaction immediately (capture, conversation, or commands)
+   - **Always Ready** → No wake words needed, just start talking and INTA responds instantly

 ### Auto-start on Boot